wassupluke/Launcher/docs/settings.md

 ### Launch search results

-Launches any app that matches user keyboard input when no other apps match.
+Launches any app that matches the user's keyboard input when no other apps match.

 As you type inside the app drawer, the app narrows down the list of apps shown based on the app title matching your text input.
 With the 'launch search results' setting, once only one matching app remains, it is launched immediately.